Truc1532/Corrupter/README.txt

-A program that corrupts files
+A program that corrupts files.
+Build script has to be ran as root